DevL/Intermediate3/concepts/03_pandas.md

 # Pandas

-[Pandas](https://pandas.pydata.org) is a Python package providing data structures and data analysis functionality that is built upon the [NumPy](https://numpy.org).
+[Pandas](https://pandas.pydata.org) is a Python package providing data structures and data analysis functionality that is built upon the [NumPy](https://numpy.org) library.

 ## Data structures